filipkral/dj-discuss/README.md

 # How to use
 Exact settings and steps depend on how you have your django project set up so the steps below may not always work.

-1) Add download the app and add it to django apps.
+1) Download the app and add it to django apps.

 2) Add the discuss app to settings.py under INSTALLED_APPS.